 You may use chokes to improve the EMC and protect the drive system.
+Power chokes are used to dampen voltage and current peaks and reduce the load of the power feed-in of the drive controllers or supply modules.
 Output chokes reduce current peaks caused by line capacity at the power output of the drive controller.